 If an older adult does have a fall, even if it does not appear to have caused injury, contact his or her doctor for an evaluation and further guidance to prevent another fall.

-Whether the need is for a few hours of respite care weekly or 24-hour live-in care, Anthem Home Care is here to provide elderly care in Corpus Christi and the surrounding area for an older adult you love.
+Whether the need is for a few hours of respite care weekly or 24-hour live-in care, Anthem Home Care is here to provide elderly care in Corpus Christi and the surrounding communities for an older adult you love.
 Contact us today!
 For a full list of each of the communities where we provide care, please visit our Service Area page.